Minecrell/plugin-yml/README.md

 Paperplugins do not support library loading like spigot does.
 Instead, libraries and repositories need to be defined via a PluginLoader implementation inside your plugin.
-To give you access to repositories and dependencies marked as `paperLibrary` the plugin can create two classes called `Libraries` and `Repos`.
+To give you access to repositories and dependencies marked as `paperLibrary` creates a file called `plugin-libraries.json`.
-To create those classes set `generateLibClass` and `generateReposClass` to true.
-Those classes are enums and provide all listed repositories and dependencies to you.
-Build your plugin once to generate them.
-You can reference them inside the code afterward.
-Repositories will be named via their defined names.
-If you do not define a name they will be named `MAVENX` where x is a number counting up.
-It is highly recommended to give your repositories a name if you want to use them directly.
+To generate this file you need to set `generatePluginLibraries` to `true` You can load them as a resource afterward.

 An example `PluginLoader` implementation could look like this:
 ```java